Retail Chains With The Best 'Member-Only Savings'

 McDonald's

-McDonald's is a truly gigantic corporation, with gross profits ranging into the tens of billions each year, according to MacroTrends.
-It's a publicly traded company that many people invest in for the consistent dividend payouts, too.
-So if you're inclined, you can tap into the burger brand's ongoing success to help fuel a portion of your own savings strategy.
-McDonald's has long been known as a cheap and cheerful fast food option, and the retail brand has even been exploring ways to increase the savings that eaters can access recently.
-The outlet's McValue platform is one new offering, but the MyMcDonald's Rewards app is another important feature of the customer experience.
+McDonald's has long been known as a cheap and cheerful fast food option, and the retail brand has even been exploring ways to increase savings for its customers.
+While the outlet's McValue platform is a newer offering, the MyMcDonald's Rewards app is another important feature of the customer experience.

-The app allows you to earn bonus points on orders, redeeming them for free menu items.
-You can also link your payment card to the app, allowing you to accumulate extra points with your first app-based payment at McDonald's and streamlining the process of ordering at the restaurant and earning points for your meals.
-You can also get free sandwiches at the fast food joint by filing out the survey that prints on your receipt.
-Keeping these receipts in your wallet or car and redeeming them for free food whenever the mood strikes is another great way to reduce the cost of a meal while you're out and about.
+The app allows you to earn bonus points on orders and redeem them for free menu items.
+You can also link your payment card directly to the app, allowing you to accumulate extra points with app-based payments.
+Plus, this helps streamline the process of ordering at the restaurant and earning points for your meals.
+You can also get free food items by filling out the survey that prints on receipts.
+Keeping these receipts in your wallet or car and redeeming them for free food whenever the mood strikes is another great way to reduce the cost of a meal.

 Starbucks

-You'll earn one star for every dollar spent at Starbucks, and two stars for every dollar spent loading up your Starbucks card.
-This can translate into plenty of bonus points for those who frequent the chain coffee outlet.
-Creating an account is easy, and working through the app allows you to explore your rewards options and manage your details.
-You can purchase drinks, food items, and card credit directly through the app, as well.
-For reference, a hot or iced coffee, or a bakery item costs 100 stars, and a bag of coffee beans will run you 300 stars.
+You can earn one star for every dollar spent at Starbucks, and two stars for every dollar spent loading up your Starbucks card.
+This can translate into plenty of bonus points for those who frequent the coffee chain.
+Creating an account is easy, and using the app allows you to explore your rewards options and manage your details.
+You can even purchase drinks, food items, and credit directly through the app.
+For reference, a hot or iced brewed coffee or a bakery item costs 100 stars, while a bag of coffee beans will run you 300 stars.

-Members can get free food and other perks thrown into the mix, as well as a birthday treat.
+Plus, members can get free food and other perks like an annual birthday treat.
 The coffee giant also offers star bonuses including double star days, bonus earning challenges, and games to make collecting these rewards perks even more interesting.
-Users can also link eligible Bank of America cards to their Starbucks rewards card to earn 2% cash back and bonus stars, as well as Marriott Bonvoy and Delta SkyMiles accounts.
-These can help you accumulate crossover benefits a little faster, especially if you're a frequent drinker of the Seattle-born cup of Joe.
+Users can link eligible Bank of America cards to their Starbucks rewards card to earn an extra 2% cash back as well as bonus stars.
+This can help you accumulate benefits faster, especially if you're a frequent coffee drinker.

 Walmart

-Walmart is obviously on the minds of many shoppers.
-The brand has been a mainstay of the American retail experience for more than a generation, opening its first store in Arkansas in 1962.
-Today the brand has a global reach with more than 4,600 stores in the United States and over 10,750 globally, spread across 19 countries.
-Walmart Plus offers grocery delivery for free and price reductions on things like gasoline that help reduce the cost of things you buy on a regular basis.
-Missing out on Walmart Plus is a great way to spend extra money at the outlet and elsewhere.
-The program includes a basic subscription to Paramount+, a streaming service that currently costs $7.99 per month.
-Compared to the $8.17 per month that the Walmart membership costs (or potentially even half that if you're using government assistance programs), you'll nearly recoup the entirety of your spend just by canceling your direct debit to Paramount and building access into your Walmart membership.
+Walmart has been a mainstay of the American retail experience for more than a generation, opening its first store in Arkansas in 1962.
+Today the brand has more than 4,600 stores in the U.S. and over 10,750 globally, spread across 19 countries.
+The chain's membership program, Walmart+, offers free grocery delivery and price reductions on things like gasoline that help reduce the cost of things you buy on a regular basis.
+At just $8.17 per month, missing out on Walmart+ is a great way to spend extra money at the outlet.
+The program also includes a basic subscription to either Paramount+ or Peacock (streaming services that currently cost $7.99 or $10.99 per month, respectively).
+This means you can nearly recoup the entirety of the fee just by canceling your direct streaming app account and instead bundling access into your Walmart membership.

-Members get free pharmacy delivery, and can actually choose between Paramount+ and Peacock for the included streaming access.
-Free same-day grocery delivery is also built into the program, as well as 25% off Burger King digital orders and a free Whopper every three months.
-You'll also get access to free flat tire repair and early access to Walmart price reductions and deal offerings like Black Friday specials.
+Members also get free pharmacy delivery, and free same-day grocery delivery, and 25% off Burger King digital orders — plus a free Whopper every three months.
+You can also get access to free flat tire repair and early access to Walmart price reductions and deal offerings like the chain's Black Friday specials.

 BJ's Wholesale Club

-BJ's is one of the three main wholesale-type retailers that American shoppers can utilize.
-The outlet offers two membership levels, called "BJ's Club" and "BJ's Club+."
-They'll set you back $60 and $120 per year, respectively.
-The standard membership offers access to the retailer, alongside built-in benefits like a 100% money back guarantee, an additional household member, manufacturers' coupon usage, and exclusive BJ's coupons through the retailer's app.
+BJ's offers two membership levels – "BJ's Club" and "BJ's Club+."
+They'll set you back $60 or $120 per year, respectively.
+The regular membership offers access to the retailer, alongside built-in benefits like a 100% money back guarantee, the ability to add an additional household member to your account, manufacturers' coupon usage, and exclusive BJ's coupons through the retailer's app.

-If you opt for the plus membership, you'll enjoy 2% back in rewards on spending, as well as an additional 5 cents off per gallon at BJ's Gas.
-Curbside pickup and ordering is free (and $3.99 for orders less than $50 for regular members).
-You'll also get two free same-day deliveries with the more expensive membership tier.
-There are over 200 BJ's locations across 17 U.S. states.
-If you live near one, it may be a solid option for routine discounts on the products you frequently purchase to run your household.
+If you opt for the plus membership, you can enjoy 2% back in rewards on spending, as well as an additional 5 cents off per gallon at BJ's Gas locations.
+Curbside pickup and ordering is also free (or $3.99 on orders under $50 for regular members).
+You also get two free same-day deliveries with the more expensive membership tier.
+If you live near one of the over 200 BJ's locations across 17 U.S. states, it could be a solid option for routine discounts on the products you frequently purchase to run your household.

 Sam's Club

 Sam's Club is a bulk retail outlet that operates 601 stores across the country.
-They can be found in over 500 cities across 45 states and U.S. territories.
-Sam's Club features special discounts and plenty of perks.
-Lowered membership rates are also available for teachers, students, health care professionals, and military service members (making is something that can work well in concert with your standard military discount options).
-Members-only gas prices at Sam's Club locations, a second card to allow entry for a family member or friend, and discounted pricing across the store are all built into the experience.
+Sam's Club features special discounts and plenty of perks like lowered membership rates for teachers, students, health care professionals, and military service members (making is something that can work well in concert with other great military discount options).
+Other perks include members-only gas prices at Sam's Club locations, a second card for a family member or friend, and discounted pricing across the store.

-The retailer operates two membership options, a "Club" and "Plus" distinction.
+The retailer operates two membership options, a "Club" and "Plus" tier.
 Plus members get 2% Sam's Cash back, early access to the store, savings at the tire and battery center, optical center, and pharmacy, and free shipping on orders over $50, among a few other enhanced benefits.
 Joining Sam's Club is a particularly attractive option for consumers seeking high-impact savings because both rates are discounted for members in their first year.
-The standard price is $50, brought down to $15, and the Plus tier costs $110 for the year, discounted for new enrollees to $50.
-If you live near a location, the standard membership price set at $15 is something of a no-brainer.
-You'll likely save that in your first trip or two to the bulk retailer when shopping for groceries.
+While the standard price is $50, it is brought down to $15 in the first year.
+Meanwhile the Plus tier costs $110 for the year, discounted for new enrollees to $50.
+You'll likely save the discounted membership costs in just your first trip or two, making it worth looking into.

 Costco

-Costco is the obvious inclusion on this list.
-Costco has been the preeminent discount retailer on the top of American shoppers' minds for decades.
+Costco has been the preeminent discount warehouse retailer for decades.
 Founded in 1983, there are now more than 800 Costco locations around the world and 634 in the U.S., with a presence in 49 states and territories.
-Costco stores are all over the place, but they're clustered around metropolitan areas more prominently, making Sam's Club the ideal choice for many rural residents and Costco a perhaps stronger option for those in suburban and city environments.
+Costco stores are largely clustered around more metropolitan areas, making it an ideal choice for those in suburban and city environments.

 Costco offers discounted pricing on numerous goods, including clothing and jewelry, groceries, and more.
 "Gold Star" membership is the standard, with a price tag of $65 per year.
-For $130 per year, you'll enroll in the "Executive Member" program, gaining access to additional Costco service discounts, a $10 monthly credit on Instacart and SameDay.Costco.com.
-Executive Members can also enter the store early, taking advantage of new product rollouts or price drops before others.
-You'll also get a 2% reward bonus at this tier.
+Or, for $130 per year, you can enroll in the "Executive Member" program, gaining access to additional Costco service discounts, a $10 monthly credit on Instacart and SameDay.Costco.com.
+Executive Members are also able to enter the store an hour earlier than regular members, allowing them to take advantage of new product rollouts and price drops before others.
+Plus, Executive members also get a 2% reward on purchases.